Sound-Absorbing Flooring: 4 Options to Consider

 Vinyl + Textile/Foam Backing

 Vinyl flooring is designed with a foam-backing design and flexible material, which is ideal for sound absorption.
 However, you have to seek out top-quality vinyl.
 Beauflor vinyl sheet has excellent sound absorption, with several luxury vinyl collections that offer Comfort Bac textile backing, such as the BlackTex collection.
 Besides sound-reducing qualities, the Comfort Bac technology also offers a softer underfooting and thermal insulation.
-Check out the Metro Plus collection for a cushion-backed, glue down vinyl flooring option offered in various styles.
+Check out the Metro Plus glue down vinyl flooring collection for a cushion-backed vinyl option that is offered in various styles.
 Keep in mind that you will also find incredibly realistic visuals with today's innovative sheet vinyl design technology.

 Shop All Vinyl Sheet Flooring